DelphiWorlds/SwiftBridges/Demos/ShazamKit/Readme.md

 The following are required if using the framework in your own project, in the Project Options:

+#### Search path

+This value will need to include any imports relevant to the framework, and dependencies of that import.
+The demo requires

+- iOSapi.ShazamKitObjC.pas
+- iOSapi.SwiftCompat.pas

+Which are in the `Imports` folder of the repo.

 #### Framework search path (Building > Delphi Compiler)

 Set this value to a path where the `ShazamKitObjC.framework` folder is located.
 In the repo, this is in the `Frameworks` folder